rticommunity/rticonnextdds-connector/README.md

 rticonnextdds-connector
 =======

-### RTI Connector for Connext DDS
+### RTI Connector for Connext DDS - Getting Started
 *RTI Connector* for Connext DDS is a quick and easy way to access the power and functionality of [RTI Connext DDS](http://www.rti.com/products/index.html).
 It is based on [XML Application Creation](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) and Dynamic Data.

-*Connector* was created by the RTI Research Group to quickly and easily develop demos and proof of concept.
+*Connector* was created by the RTI Research Group to quickly and easily develop demos and proofs of concept.
 We think that it can be useful for anybody who needs a quick way to script tests and interact with DDS using different scripting languages.

 It can be used to quickly create tests for your distributed system and, thanks